 At the beginning of a recent trip exploring two Greek islands, I flew from Athens to Paros (about a 40-minute flight), and took the ferry back to the mainland.
 But if I’d realized how easy, cheap, and fairly fast it is to get around the Greek islands by ferry, I would have skipped the airplanes.

 Are ferries always the most convenient option?
 Not always, no. Not when you’re trying to cross the entire Aegean Sea.
 But ferries still can be in better in important ways, not to mention a much more interesting way to travel.

 First, while it does depend on the age and efficiency of the boat, traveling by ferry generally carries a much lower carbon footprint than flying the same distance.
-(And for many reasons, ferries aren’t nearly as polluting as cruise ships.
+And for many reasons, ferries aren’t nearly as polluting as cruise ships.
 (Ferries generally don’t stay in port all day with their diesel engines running, or go out to sea and illegally dump sewage.)

 And in Greece, taking a ferry often costs less than flying the same route, especially when you’re booking just a few days or a couple of weeks in advance.
 (Ferry companies don’t raise prices for last-minute tickets the way airlines do.)

 Ferries can be slower, but often not by much – when you consider that you have to get to the airport much earlier to go through security.
 (For ferry travel, you just show up with your tickets – usually on your phone – and walk onto the boat.)

 Island-hopping with ferries is pretty straightforward in Greece, but let’s go over a few basics:

 First, all ferry tickets are one-way.
 Generally, you don’t have to buy them months or even weeks in advance (except when booking private cabins for long trips).
 Otherwise, a few days is almost always enough.

 So ferry-hopping is a fairly flexible kind of travel for such a popular European destination.
-(In the high season, you’ll want to think about booking hotels in advance – if you’re picky about where you sleep – more than ferries.)
+In the high season – roughly June through September – you’ll want to think about locking in flights and booking hotels in advance (or vacation rentals, like AirBnb or alternatives) more than ferries.